ngergs/optionable/example/k8s/README.md

 The available API to derive optioned types for Custom Resource Definitions is not ideal and does not allow to configure what types to derive for the optioned root type of the custom resource.

-With kube v3 the originating design limitations (not being able to set attributes for the derives CRD root type) are resolved, you can take a look at the [kube branch](https://github.com/ngergs/optionable/tree/kube/example/k8s) for a first impression of the reworked API from `optionable` utilizing this.
+With the not yet released kube v3 the originating design limitations (not being able to set attributes for the derives CRD root type) are resolved, you can take a look at the [kube branch](https://github.com/ngergs/optionable/tree/kube/example/k8s) for a first impression of the reworked API from `optionable` utilizing this.